-Professor Arkes has been the founder, at Amherst, of the Committee for the American Founding, a group of alumni and students seeking to preserve, at Amherst, the doctrines of “natural rights” taught by the American Founders and Lincoln.
-That interest has been carried over now to the founding of a new center for the jurisprudence of natural law, in Washington DC: the James Wilson Institute on Natural Rights and the American Founding, named for one of the premier legal minds among the American Founders.
+Professor Arkes was the founder, at Amherst, of the Committee for the American Founding, a group of alumni and students seeking to preserve, in the teaching of the College, the doctrines of “natural rights” taught by the American Founders and Lincoln.
+That interest has been carried over now to the founding of our new center for the jurisprudence of natural law, in Washington DC: the James Wilson Institute on Natural Rights and the American Founding, named for one of the premier legal minds among the American Founders.
 The purpose of this Institute is to teach anew, to lawyers and judges, to citizens and ordinary folk, those anchoring principles that furnished the ground, for the Founders, for this Constitution and this new system of law they were shaping.
 And the hope is to restore, to a new generation, the furnishings of mind of those remarkable men who formed this regime.

 Garrett Snedeker maintains the James Wilson Institute’s year-round presence in Washington, D.C.
 In addition to planning events, handling the Institute’s website, hosting the James Wilson Podcast, and running its office, he is the main point of contact for all partnership opportunities and media inquiries.
-A current law student in the evening program at the Scalia Law School, a graduate of Amherst College, and a former student of Prof. Arkes, he has taught U.S. Government and U.S. History at a boarding school and served as editor of the congressional research website LegiStorm.
-His writing has been featured in Newsweek, The Federalist, The American Mind, and the Online Library of Law & Liberty.
+He is a current law student in the evening program at the Antonin Scalia Law School and member of the George Mason Law Review.
+He graduated from Amherst College and formerly served as editor of the congressional research website LegiStorm.
+His writing has been featured in Newsweek, The Federalist, The American Mind, Starting Points Journal, and the Online Library of Law & Liberty.
 He has been quoted in Politico, Roll Call, and the Boston Herald and collaborated on stories for the New York Times, Wall Street Journal, Washington Post, and National Journal.

 Josh Hammer is opinion editor of Newsweek, a research fellow with the Edmund Burke Foundation, counsel and policy advisor for the Internet Accountability Project, a syndicated columnist through Creators and a contributing writer for American Compass.
 A frequent pundit and essayist on political, legal and cultural issues, Josh is a constitutional attorney by training.